open-telemetry/opentelemetry-ruby/adapters/all/README.md

 # opentelemetry-adapters-all

 The `opentelemetry-adapters-all` gem is an all-in-one distribution of community maintained instrumentation adapters.
-Instrumentation adapters are packaged as individual gems for flexibilty and maintainability.
+Instrumentation adapters are packaged as individual gems for flexibility and maintainability.
 Instead of having to require each adapter individually, applications can depend on this all-in-one gem as a convenient alternative.

 ## What is OpenTelemetry?